Accelerated core collapse in tidally stripped self-interacting dark matter halos: Tidally stripped halos

-\sectiontitle{Tidally stripped halos} The calibration of $C$ holds for $\sigma_m \leq 10~\cm^2/\g$, so we limit our study to these cross sections and proceed to investigate the consequence of self interactions on tidally stripped halos.
+We proceed to investigate the consequences of self-interactions on tidally stripped halos.
 Tidal effects impact both MW satellites (e.g., Tucana III~\cite{Li:2018zfs,Simon:2016mkr} and Triangulum II~\cite{Kirby:2015bxa}) and field dwarfs (e.g., Tucana~\cite{Teyssier:2012ay}).
-This process strips away stars and the outer regions of the subhalo and is thus potentially applicable to the dwarf galaxies on sufficiently radial orbits to experience significant mass loss.
+This process strips away stars and the outer regions of the subhalo and is thus potentially applicable to the dwarf galaxies on sufficiently radial orbits that experience significant mass loss.